brown-ccv/version-control-with-git/README.md

 `git revert` - undo history but keep a record

-`git reset`   - undo history like it never happened
+`git reset`   - undo history like it never happened **Beware**

+#### Working with remotes

+`git pull` - get changes from the remote repository

+`git push origin master` - send your changes up to the remote repository

-#### Storing local changes while you pull from a remote repository
+##### Storing local changes while you pull from a remote repository

+Some times the changes you pull from a remote repository will conflict with your local changes.
+You can stash your local changes, pull the new changes from the remote repository, then pop your changes back.

 `git stash`